Clobetasol propionate (On the skin)

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to clobetasol.

 Cream, Foam, Gel/Jelly, Liquid, Lotion, Ointment, Shampoo, Spray

 - Do not cover, wrap, or wear tight fitting clothes over your treated skin areas unless directed by your doctor.
-Allow the liquid to dry before putting on your clothes.
+Allow the cream or liquid to dry before putting on your clothes.

-- You should not use the shampoo or spray on your face, armpits, or groin area unless your doctor tells you to.
+- Cream, shampoo, or spray: Do not use this medicine on your face, armpits, or groin area unless your doctor tells you to.

-- Apply the shampoo form of this medicine to your dry scalp.
+- Shampoo: Apply the shampoo to your dry scalp.
 Part your hair so that you only treat the affected areas.
 Apply a small amount to the area, massage gently, and leave it on for 15 minutes.
-Add water, lather and rinse well.
+Add water, lather, and rinse well.

-- Wash your hands with soap and water before and after using this medicine.Make sure your skin is clean and dry before applying this medicine.
+- Wash your hands with soap and water before and after you use this medicine.Make sure your skin is clean and dry before you apply this medicine.

 If a dose is missed:

 - Apply a dose as soon as you can.
 If it is almost time for your next dose, wait until then and apply a regular dose.
 Do not apply extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine: